tbagriyanik/eOgr/readme.txt

 ABOUT
 -----
 Simply you can get "online education".
 You can learn any subject better with animations and videos.
 Students can register for online education resources.
-Each topic has rich text formatted reading pages,  quizes (multiple choice, classic, test) and more activities like presentation and simulation.
+Each topic has rich text formatted reading pages,
+quizes (multiple choice, classic, test) and more activities like presentation and simulation.
 Every member can become friends, share their files and homeworks.
 They can ask questions or read the others answers.
 Teachers and parents can follow the students works.
 Teachers can add and modify lesson topics, and they can prepare live lessons.
 Administrators manage the site maintenance like editing users, database backup, database optimization and site settings.
+Bootstrap and PHP7 support are also added.

 INSTALLATION (more details in the INSTALL.html)
 ----------------------------------------------